Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 5. Baby monitor

-This is really only necessary if you have a huge house, or if the baby won’t be sleeping in the room with you for the first few weeks.
+This is only necessary if you have a huge house, or if the baby won’t be sleeping in the room with you for the first few weeks.
 I found that after 3 months, I could hear the baby crying from any room in the house.
-Prior to that, the baby went with me throughout the house in a little bouncer seat or swing, and was always in sight.
+Prior to that, the baby went with me throughout the house in a little bouncer seat or baby swing, and was always in sight.

 An audio monitor is really all that’s necessary- video monitors have their own safety issues.